vasuagrawal84/pilot-scheduler/README.md

 # Pilot Scheduler

-This project provides an API of a on-demand pilot scheduling system
+This project provides an API of a on-demand pilot scheduling system using Node.js, Express.js and MongoDB

 ## Installation